OlympusDAO/olympus-docs/docs/overview/09_asset-configuration.md

 # Asset Configuration

-PRICE v1.2 improves Olympus price resolution by combining multiple oracle feeds from different providers and filtering out stale or deviating values.
+PRICE v1.2 improves Olympus price resolution by combining oracle feeds from different providers where available and filtering out stale or deviating values.
 This increases resilience for protocol pricing while preserving backwards compatibility with the PRICE v1 functions used by existing policies.

 Existing policies such as the Yield Repurchase Facility and Emissions Manager continue to read OHM prices through the v1-style functions they already use.
 Newer integrations can use asset-specific functions such as `getPrice(address asset_)`, `getPriceIn(address asset_, address quote_)`, and `getAssets()` to read configured asset prices directly.

+External integrations that need standard oracle interfaces can consume configured PRICE v1.2 asset prices through [oracle adapters](./10_oracle-adapters.md) backed by `PriceCache`.

 ## Policy Usage